If you’re planning to

 Lastly, Mondays can be crazy for entrepreneur’s, too.
 You’re getting back into the swing of work (even if, like many entrepreneurs, you also work on the weekends), so you might not have time to devote to email marketing.
 Give it another day before you start sending email blasts.

 Now that we’ve covered Mondays, let’s talk about the weekends.
 It’s true that some people check their email on Saturdays and Sundays.
 They’re checking for coupons if they want to go shopping, for instance, or catching up on personal correspondence.

 Because of the research mentioned earlier in this article, many entrepreneurs have given up on weekends for their email campaigns.
 They realized that they got more traction during the middle of the week, so they stopped wasting their time.

 This, however, has created a potential opening for the non-risk averse entrepreneur.
 You might want to consider testing email campaigns on weekends to see if they work well for your audience.

 For one thing, you’re selling online courses, and many consumers don’t have time to pursue continuing education during the workweek.
 They might feel more open to exploring your content and courses on the weekends when they have fewer tasks on their plates.

 Furthermore, you can capture the attention of consumers who don’t have much to do on Saturdays and Sundays.
 People with large families, for instance, might be too busy to give your email a second thought, but people who are less busy could see your email as a diamond in the rough.

-As always, testing your email marketing campaigns is critical.
+testing your email marketing campaigns is critical.
 You never know what strategy will work for your unique business.
+The Midweek Success

 Now we’ve come to the optimum time for sending emails to your prospects.
 Based on the data detailed above, Tuesdays, Wednesdays, and Thursdays have proved most successful for other businesses and entrepreneurs.